aingelmo/aingelmo.github.io/_posts/2021-10-10-interesting-imdb-facts.md

 | 2435 | The 13th Warrior  | 8/27/99        | John McTiernan             |  2.09448e+08 |   8.07671e+07 | -1.28681e+08 |
 | 4970 | Brother Bear      | 10/20/03       | Aaron Blaise, Robert Walker |  1.18535e+08 | 296.338       | -1.18535e+08 |

 Again, _The Warrior's Way_ appears to be the worst.
 However, we know that the budget is not correct so let's move to the second. **The Lone Ranger**, released by Disney in 2013 is the worst movie ever in economic terms.
-It made the studio lose more than 150,000,000 dolars.
+It made the studio lose more than 150,000,000 dollars.
 That is a huge loss!

 Taking a deeper look into the table we find a interest fact.
-All of the movies were super expensive, costing more than 100,000,000 dolars.
+All of the movies were super expensive, costing more than 100,000,000 dollars.
 It looks like super productions can turn in a studio's biggest enemy.

 ### Are more popular movies more profitable?